Faujdarhat Cadet College: Academic system

 Cadets are enrolled in class 7 of the Bangladesh National Curriculum and continue their study for six years up to the end of higher secondary or college level (high school in international standard).
 They follow the English version syllabus of the National Curriculum and Textbook Board.
-Three national exams are taken by cadets, once in class 8, named Junior School Certificate (JSC), another in class 10, named Secondary School Certificate (SSC) and the high school leaving examination in class 12 known as the Higher Secondary Certificate (HSC).

-Each class generally has fifty students, divided into two sections which are known as forms.
-The Junior School Certificate (JSC), Secondary School Certificate (SSC) and the Higher Secondary Certificate (HSC) examinations are administered under the direct control of the Board of Education of Chattogram Division.
-Cadets have shown a clear trend of securing top positions in the merit lists of board examinations every year.

 Reunion programs

-Being one of the older educational institutions in the country, and with a long list of illustrious alumni, the college maintains a regular cycle of Reunions every 4 years.
-Usually, the Old Faujians Association (alumni association of the college) organizes this event teamed up with the college authority.

-Reunion 2014

-The Reunion in 2014 was a notable event as the Armed Forces also had lent hand in organizing this extravagant 3-day event.
+The reunion in 2014 was a notable event as the Armed Forces also had lent hand in organizing this extravagant 3-day event.
 The Alumni endowed the college with their support in building new infrastructure and residential facilities as well as carrying out the large event which was held from 25 December to 27 December.

-Diamond Jubilee Reunion (Reunion 2018)

 On 18 January 2018, the Old Faujians Association (alumni association of the college) organized an event called Diamond Jubilee Reunion.
 Chief of Army Staff, General Abu Belal Muhammad Shafiul Haque inaugurated the event.
 The program lasted for three days.
 It started on 18 January and ended on 20 January.
 On the second day of the program, the legendary singer of this subcontinent, Runa Laila performed on the occasion.

-Houses and inter-house competition

-There are four buildings to host the cadets, each two-storied.
-Each of the houses is given a name, a symbol, and a color.